SaurabhShisode/Portfolio-Using-Next.js/README.md

 ## 🚀 Features
 - **Responsive Design**: Optimized for all screen sizes.
 - **Interactive Animations**: Built with Framer Motion for smooth transitions.
-- **Project Showcase**: Highlights key projects like ChattyCat and Spotify Clone.
 - **Modern Tech Stack**: Incorporates the latest in web development.

 ---